spaenleh/graasp-pyodide/README.md

 // create an instance of the PyWorker with the path to the worker code (is sensible to where this is being called) let worker = new PyWorker("path/to/worker");

-// specify the timeout in seconds before the worker is killed worker.maxTimeout = 60;
+// specify the timeout in seconds before the worker is killed (default is 180s) worker.maxTimeout = 60;

 // add custom commands that can be called from the worker and from python with